 There is no reason to wait to get your portrait taken.
 We all have our own excuses.
 You may want to loose more weight, grow out your hair or get more sun.
 In all honesty, none of us will ever feel perfect enough.
 The elements of a great portrait have nothing to do with how you look but rather how it all works together.
 Embrace your natural beauty in whatever state it is is in right now and take the plunge.

-I have seen horrible portraits of beautiful people and have seen amazingly gorgeous portraits of normal average people.
+I have seen not so great portraits of beautiful people (by societies standard), and have seen amazingly gorgeous portraits of average looking people.
 What is the magic formula?
 There are several factors that need to be taken into consideration in order to create an exceptional portrait.

 Below are 6 Key Elements of a Great Portrait: